Pre-Surgery and Post Gastric Sleeve Surgery Nutrition: How Will Bariatric Procedures Affect Your Diet?

-- In the first week after your gastric sleeve surgery, you may be allowed to take in ONLY clear liquids such as water, fresh juices, soups and broths.
+- In the first week after your gastric sleeve surgery, you may ONLY be able to drink clear liquids such as; water, fresh juices, soups and broths.

-- Typically, you’ll also be told to take small sips to take in these liquids very slowly.
+- Typically, you’ll also need to take small sips to take in these liquids very slowly.

 - Decaffeinated tea and coffee are usually okay a few days after your Surgery

 - However, you’ll need to check this with your Surgeon